 When you’re at a pub with friends, and the waiter brings the cheque, what do you do?
 Do you split the bill evenly?
 Pay the whole tab?
 Put it on your credit card or pay cash?
-Most often you know beforehand who does what and how.
+Most often you know beforehand who will do what and how.
 But sometimes one person can upset the plan by forgetting their wallet or making an unexpected offer to pay the whole bill.

 However, before a group can start this process they need to incorporate the co-operative so it can issue shares or take on debt — and that costs money.
-The group who incorporates the co-op needs to cover these early costs.
+The group that incorporates the co-op needs to cover these early costs.
 As with an unwanted bar tab, there can be ambiguity about who pays for what and how.

 Be an owner

 As a member of the co-op, you are one of its owners.
 As with any entrepreneurial endeavour, the owners are often the business’ first investors.
 This shows other investors, potential members, and lenders you’re serious about the business and believe in its purpose.
 If your business idea is solid, and you can show it, raising money from within the co-op’s membership or persuading potential members and investors to support the project will be easier.

 As a steering committee, having a frank, open conversation about start-up expenses and how to split the costs will save the group headaches later.
 Our preliminary budget tool can help groups get a handle on start-up costs.